-2018 Chevrolet Equinox 2.0T first drive review: More power, more gears
+2018 Chevrolet Equinox 2.0T first drive: More power, more gears

 First, some inside baseball.
 For whatever reason, the 9-speed automatic transmission has been a challenge for automakers to master.
 We've called it perfectly acceptable in the Chrysler Pacifica and just fine in the Honda Pilot, but we've not yet raved.

-The uprated 2.0-liter turbocharged inline-4 is paired with a 9-speed automatic transmission instead of the base engine’s 6-speed, automatic.
+The uprated 2.0-liter turbocharged inline-4 is paired with a 9-speed automatic instead of the base engine’s 6-speed.
 Uh-oh, this doesn't look promising.
 Actually, it’s really good, mostly because of how little it intrudes.
 It executes 1-2 and 2-3 upshifts smoothly and, in our first sample, we found that it will drop three gears for more passing power with minimal fuss.
 This is a big deal.

 All that said, in the taller, upper gears with the turbocharged engine, the turbo tends to lug and drone into the cabin.

-We were already pleased with the standard 1.5-liter turbo 4-cylinder thanks to its abundance of torque and just enough power.
-The more powerful 2.0-liter?
+We were already pleased with the standard 1.5-liter turbo-4 thanks to its abundance of torque and just enough power at 170 horsepower.
+The 2.0-liter turbo-4 that makes 252 hp?
 It provides more punch than you really need—to the point of easily spinning the tires from a stop when power is only going to the front wheels.
 It's more than enough to take the place of the last Equinox's optional V-6.

 In mostly highway driving we witnessed an average of 28 mpg according to the Equinox's trip computer, which aligns with the EPA fuel economy ratings of 22 mpg city and 28 mpg highway with all-wheel drive.
 Those aren't bad figures given the power underhood, but miserly drivers will want to stick with the front-wheel drive, 1.5-liter, which nets 32 mpg on the highway.